uvm-plaid/picozk/README.md

 ```

 If you want to run the [examples](examples), you'll need to install
-some extra python packages (which are optional and are not required to
+some extra Python packages (which are optional and are not required to
 install the core library).
 These dependent packages can be done by
 running the command `pip install ".[examples]"`.